Best Natural Sleep Aids

 The presence of sunlight directly influences melatonin production.
 At night, your body senses a lack of light and produces melatonin for sleep.
 When the sun rises, your body ceases melatonin production to energize you for the day.

-When your sleep habits are thrown out of wack, using melatonin supplements to get yourself back on track may seem simple enough.
+When your sleep habits are thrown out of whack, using melatonin supplements to get yourself back on track may seem simple enough.
 However, it’s not the most effective way to deal with your sleep problems and can have some unpleasant side effects.
+What’s more, studies have shown there is no confirmed sleep benefit to using melatonin supplements.
+You’re better off eating foods containing melatonin or adopting healthier sleep hygiene habits.

 Side Effects of Melatonin